 The Principal Permittees may develop a model effectiveness assessment program for use by the Permittees.
-Each Permittees must perform assessments in substantial conformance with the method unless the method conflicts with the requirements of this Order.
+If developed, each Permittee must perform assessments in substantial conformance with the method unless the method conflicts with the requirements of this Order.
 In the event of any conflict, the requirements of this Order prevail.

 Methods used to monitor, measure, and analyze program activities must be conducted in a manner that is representative of the monitored activity.